 Definition

-Acute phototoxic dermatitis caused by electromagnetic radiation in the UVB range (280-320 nm).
+Acute phototoxic dermatitis caused by electromagnetic radiation in the UVB range (280-315/320 nm).
 Unphysiologically high UVA doses can elicit an erythema too.

 Epidemiology

-Very often it can be observed during leisure time and vacations in sun-rich areas or during occupational work outside, e.g. when no or inappropriate sunprotection is available or used.
+Very often it can be observed during leisure time and vacations in sun-rich areas or during occupational work outside, e.g. when no or inappropriate sun protection is available or used.

 Aetiology & Pathogenesis

 It is an acute dermatitis caused by erythematogenic doses of UVB radiation, which is more common in fair-skinned subjects (Fitzpatrick skin types I-II).
 Highest erythematogenic dose is with 313 nm.
-More severe cases result in release of pro-inflammatory cytokines (IL-6), prostaglandins (PGE2) and leucotrienes (LTB4) into systemic circulation and leading also to systemic symptoms incl. fever.
+More severe cases result in release of pro-inflammatory cytokines (IL-6), prostaglandins (PGE2), isoprostans and leucotrienes (LTB4) into systemic circulation and leading also to systemic symptoms incl. fever.
+Acute overdosing of UVA (315-400 nm) for example by artificial tanning studio exposure can stimulate release of free oxygen radicals and damage DNA.

 Signs & Symptoms

 Shortly after overexposure to UVB, prickling, itching and burning can be felt.
-Depending on the dose, exposure length, time of day and latitude, within 12 to 24 hours an eythema develops.
+Depending on the skin type, dose, exposure length, time of day and latitude, within 12 to 24 hours an eythema develops.
 In severe cases, edema, blistering and pain, fever and fatigue develop.

 Localisation

 In areas direct exposed to UVB light energy the erythema develops.

 Classification

 - 1st degree: burning, erythema, desquamation.

 - 2nd degree: blisters, weeping, crusts.

 - Rarely 3rd degree: necrosis.

 Laboratory & other workups

 Unremarkable.
 Increase of CRP or mild leucocytosis with involvement of large body surface areas.

 Dermatopathology

 Apoptosis and necrosis of epidermal keratinocytes is a remarkable sign.
 Langerhans cells show disfiguring in their cytology by immunostaining (dysfunction) and a decrease in numbers.
 Edema of the upper dermis and widening of capillaries is typical.
 Submicroscopically, mutations by cyclobutan dimers develop.
 Incomplete DNA repair can lead to mutations and persisting clones of keratinocytes which later may develop into actinic keratoses.

 Course

 It shows a highly variable clinical appearance (just as in acute contact dermatitis): erythema, vesicles or blisters, weeping, crusts, scales.
 When the exposure was high and the body surface involved large, fever and malaise are to be observed.
 Complete spontaneous healing is the regular course with some pityriasiform desquamation after a couple of days and hyperpigmentation.
 In more severe courses, small or large blisters may require special care.

 Complications

-Frequent sunburns, especially in childhood, lead to increased numbers of melanocytic naevi and an increased risk of malignant melanoma later in life.
+Frequent sunburns and continuous suberythomatogenic doses of UVB, especially in childhood, lead to increased numbers of melanocytic naevi and an increased risk of malignant melanoma and non-melanoma skin cancer later in life.
+After chronic repeated overexposure of natural or artificial UVB/UVA skin becomes mottled and shows atrophy, discolouring with hyper-and hypopigmentation, teleangiectasia and roughness as well as wrinkling.

 Diagnosis

 By case history and clinical picture.